-\begin{cor} Given a vertex $v$ of $H(t,a)$, let $f,g,h,i$ be the colors of the edges incident to a covering vertex of $v$ in $H'(t,a)$.
-If $a$ is odd or if $v$ is not in an $L(a/2,a/2,a)$ then there is exactly one other vertex $u$ of $H$ such that the edges incident to any covering vertex of $u$ in $H'$ have colors $f,g,h,i$.
-In this case $u$ and $v$ belong to $s=f\!ghi$ and the edge $uv$ has color $a$.
-We may assume that $v$ is shared in $H(t,a)$ by $a.f\!gj$ and $a.hij$, so that the edge of $s$ having $v$ as an endvertex but not $u$ is colored with $j$, so $j$ colors $v$ in $s$.\end{cor}
+\begin{obs} Given a vertex $v$ of $H(t,a)$, let $f,g,h,i$ be the colors of the edges incident to an unfolding vertex of $v$ in $H'(t,a)$.
+If $a$ is odd or if $v$ is not in an $L(a/2,a/2,a)$ then there is exactly one other vertex $u$ of $H$ such that the edges incident to any unfolding vertex of $u$ in $H'$ have colors $f,g,h,i$.
+In this case $u$ and $v$ belong to $s=f\!ghi$ and the edge $uv$ has color $a$.\end{obs}

+We may assume that $v$ is shared in $H(t,a)$ by $a.f\!gj$ and by $a.hij$ so that the edge of $s$ having $v$ as an endvertex but not having $u$ as an endvertex is colored with $j$, and $j$ colors $v$ in $s$.